Trump hollows out USAID. Who will miss it most?

 Why We Wrote This

-The Trump administration is moving to close down USAID, the biggest foreign aid organization in the world.
+The Trump administration is moving to close down USAID, one of biggest foreign aid organizations in the world.
 Where does American aid go, how much does it cost, and who benefits from it?

 USAID’s rapid evisceration began with an executive order Mr. Trump signed on his first day in office, pausing all American foreign aid for 90 days.
 Then Mr. Musk’s Department of Government Efficiency – which despite its name, is not an actual federal department – moved in.